 Communications with the Public

-The Federal Reserve Board will be involved in many rulemakings to implement the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010.
-During the rulemaking process, meetings will take place between the Board and the public--representatives of bank organizations, consumer groups, trade associations, researchers and academics--that allow the Board to gather information and help educate the public on matters subject to agency rulemaking.
-The meetings contribute to an informed rulemaking process.
+During the Federal Reserve Board’s rulemaking process, meetings will take place between the Board and the public—including, for example, representatives of bank organizations, consumer groups, trade associations, researchers, and academics--that allow the Board to gather information and help educate the public on matters subject to agency rulemaking.
+These meetings contribute to an informed rulemaking process.

-To help ensure the process is conducted in a fair, open, and transparent manner, Federal Reserve staff who communicate with the public on any matter subject to potential or proposed rulemaking under the Act will submit a written summary of the meeting or other contact.
-Contacts and meeting summaries will be posted below.
-Summaries will generally be posted on Monday afternoons.
+To help ensure the process is conducted in a fair, open, and transparent manner, Federal Reserve staff will develop a written summary of communications with the public on any matter subject to proposed rulemaking – either a rulemaking proposed by the Board in a notice of proposed rulemaking or that the Board is required by law to conduct.
+The summaries will be posted below.